Weizhi-Du/intro-to-flask-guide/README.md

 > 📚 How to fork a repository?
 Read this [GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).

-To get started, please fork this Github repository:
+1. To get started, please fork this GitHub repository:
 ```
 https://github.com/Weizhi-Du/intro-to-flask-guide/
 ```

-And clone it to your code editor (e.g. VS Code).
+2. Clone it to your code editor (e.g. VS Code).
 The repository contains the necessary files for the Flask backend and the frontend.

-1. Clone the repository or copy the files into a folder.
 ```
 git clone https://github.com/[YOUR-GITHUB-USERNAME]/intro-to-flask-guide.git
 ```

-2. Navigate to the folder containing the project files.
+3. Navigate to the folder containing the project files.
 ```
 cd intro-to-flask-guide
 ```

-3. Please read the flask project structure below.
+4. Please read the flask project structure below.
 We have created an HTML template in `templates/index.html` serving as the frontend and added CSS styling to `static/css/styles.css`.
 We also implemented the backend logic in `logic.py` to be served by the Flask Application.
 ```
 intro-to-flask-guide/
 │